DannyMac180/mirror-legacy/README.md

 # mirror

 Mirror is a tool for mirroring your own mind back to you using AI.
+The idea is to capture your thoughts and ideas in Obsidian, and then use AI to answer questions about them in way that is insightful to you.

 🛠️ Using the following tools and frameworks: